Skaginn3x/framework/docs/design/build_infra.md

 Packages are built on latest Alpine Linux with static linking to `muslc` and `libstdc++`.
 Both debug and release packages are deployed where debug packages have postfix with `-dbg`.

-All static packages have postfix `-static`.

 Note: the debug packages do only include executables and library files.

+Todo debugging static binaries howto.

 ### Hosted repository